 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's game features the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) clashing at Colonial Life Arena in what is expected to be a lopsided matchup, with a projected 98-74 victory for heavily favored Maryland according to our computer prediction.
-Game time is at 1:00 PM ET on November 12.
+Sunday's game between the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 98-74, heavily favoring Maryland to secure the victory.
+Tipoff is at 1:00 PM ET on November 12.

-The Gamecocks enter this game following a 100-71 win against Notre Dame on Monday.
+The Gamecocks won their last outing 100-71 against Notre Dame on Monday.

-The Gamecocks enter this matchup after a 100-71 win over Notre Dame on Monday.
-The Terrapins' most recent outing on Monday ended in a 98-75 win over Harvard.
-Kamilla Cardoso scored a team-best 20 points for the Gamecocks in the win.
-Shyanne Sellers' team-high 25 points paced the Terrapins in the victory.

 Catch college basketball action all season long on Fubo!